 This is similar to the above do-it-yourself VPS hosting.
 However, in this case, the company between you and the cloud platform provider manages everything instead of you.
 You have nicely designed backend functionality where with just mouse click, you can deploy, restart, stop or pause the VPS server.
 Such companies also provide support when needed, and they have great optimization features.
 Due to the popularity of WordPress, in recent years, there has been a rise in dedicated WordPress VPS servers.
 Such servers offer a fully optimized environment for WordPress as they have the best configuration of files and databases.

-There are many popular managed to host providers on the market, including Kinsta, Cloudways, WPEngine, Flywheel, and others.
+There are many popular managed hosting providers on the market, including Kinsta, Cloudways, WPEngine, Flywheel, and others.
 The prices of such hostings are the highest and start from $10 or $15.

 2. Not using the right themes and plugins